UlricusR/iOS-EasyFPU/docs/index.en.md

     I need and want to emphasize that the use of this app is on your own risk!

-The Fat-Protein-Units and absorption time calculated by this app are based on the recommendations of nutrition scientific articles, see list of links on this page.
+The Fat-Protein-Units and absorption time calculated by this app are based on the recommendations of nutrition scientific articles.
 The app calculates FPUs by taking the total calories of a food item and subtracting the calories based on carbs (4 kcal/g).
 The difference represents the calories based on fat and proteins.
 For more details, please refer to the chapter on the absorption scheme.

 !!! warning